-Amid the dramatic and ongoing changes within the media and marketing industries is the accelerating rate of M&A transactions within the PR field.
+Amid the dramatic and ongoing changes within the marketing communications industries is the accelerating rate of M&A transactions within the PR field.

-PR firm owners, including heads of boutiques, smaller shops and mid-size firms, are giving more serious consideration to selling out.
-Many of these owners are products of the baby-boom generation and would like to sell their firm and strike a new match.
+PR firm owners, including heads of boutiques, smaller shops and mid-size firms, are giving more serious consideration to selling.
+Many of these owners are products of the baby-boom generation and would like to sell their firm to a larger firm, offering additional specialties, locations and talents.

-At the same time, both management consulting companies, such as Accenture and Deloitte, as well as private equity players, are boosting their investments in PR products and services.
+At the same time, both management consulting companies, such as Accenture and Deloitte, as well as private equity players, are boosting their investments in PR firms.

 While each PR transaction has its own variables and rhythms there are some essential steps that PR firm owners initially need to take when they put their agencies in play.

-To demonstrate the business appeal of your PR firm—and leave no mystery that your intentions are sincere—PR firm owners and C-suite executives must create a baseline to help potential suitors evaluate the operation and determine what they may be acquiring.
+To demonstrate the business appeal of your PR firm—and leave no mystery that your intentions are sincere—PR firm owners must create a baseline to help potential suitors evaluate operation and determine what they may be acquiring.
 These steps include:

 > Establish a timeline for ongoing review.